prateekpandey1234/AndroidLearnings/README.md

       , these functions or variables are globally scoped and can be changed anywhere .
    2. like normal variable -> class().var1
       static variable -> class.var2  as we can see these are globally scoped not based on single instance of app.
+   3. let{} extesnsion function is used 2 ways : 1-> is used to null check and 2-> it also thread safe operation as it creates copy of current instance and do modification for that specific thread.

 State Hoisting in compose